 - Cultivate new generations of scientists through mentor-mentee relationships.

-- Engage members in scholarly dialogue to identify and address barriers and challenges in the development and implementation of research projects in acute and critical-care settings through guaranteed or competitive symposia.
+- Engage members in scholarly dialogue to identify and address barriers and challenges in the development and implementation of research projects and new knowledge in acute and critical care research through guaranteed or competitive symposia.

 - Recognize scholarly achievements among students, clinicians, faculty, and researchers.